oalfawzan/cloud-music-subscription/README.md

   ```
 - Deploy the application on the server and ensure it's accessible via the root Public IPv4 DNS of the EC2 instance.

-## License & Acknowledgements
+## Acknowledgements
-This project is developed as part of the COSC2626/2640 Cloud Computing course at RMIT.
-All rights reserved.
+This project was developed as part of the COSC2626/2640 Cloud Computing course at RMIT.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.